Types of Australian Prawns

 It’s good to be the king.

 King doesn’t refer to size, but species (kings can be small, medium or large) and they are found nearly all the way around the Australian coastline.
-Kings from certain areas are known by the local area such as Mooloolaba Kings, Hay Point Kings or Spencer Gulf Kings, but there three main species of Kings – the Red spot king, the Eastern King and its brother, found almost everywhere, the Western King.
+The Eastern King is found from Queensland to Victoria and the Western King ranges from SA all the way around to The Kimberly in WA.
+The Red Spot King is found off the coast of Qld.
+Kings from certain areas are known by the local area such as Mooloolaba Kings, Hay Point Kings or Spencer Gulf Kings.

 Species: Melicertus latisulcatus; Melicertus plebejus; Melicertus longistylus